AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.8.md

 ## What else is new?

 - Motion Blur is now disabled in the default shading environment.
-(See ~{ Shading environment properties }~.)
+(See [Shading environment properties](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=shading-environment-properties).)
 You can turn Motion Blur on if you want to create a slightly blurred effect when the camera is moving.

 - You can now press F1 to open the Stingray Help while using the Editor.